 (Don’t know what these are?
 Read “The Three Sisters” for more info!)

-All the Tango Routes will be subject to higher than normal demand throughout the period of the strike.
+All the Tango Routes are subject to higher than normal demand when strikes are on.

 Similarly, westbound traffic to North/Central American destinations and intending to enter the Shanwick OCA via entry points BEGAS, DIXIS, BERUX or PITAX are requested to FPL via PASAS.